Davic15/PULSeBS_Team5/README.md

 #Docker

+The best way to launch the app from docker is to retreive the image from Docker Hub and launch it.
+Simply run the following commands:

+* ### docker pull jackgorga/pulsebs_team5:release1
+* ### docker run jackgorga/pulsebs_team5:release1

-In order to run the application with docker, download the code form Github, open the terminal in the main root and launch the following commands:
+The alternative is to download the code form Github, open the terminal in the main root and launch the following commands:

 * ### docker-compose build
 * ### docker-compose run